utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/creating-a-mock-server.md

 ## Creating a mock server using a collection

 Select the **Use a collection** option to create a mock server based on an existing collection in your current workspace.
-You can then use the mock server to simulate or test each of the endpoints in your collection.
+You can use the mock server to simulate or test each of the endpoints in your collection.

 1. Select **Mock Servers** in the sidebar and select **+**.
 1. Select **Use a collection** and select the collection you want to use.